c-core-labs/drift-forecasting/README.md

 •	The initial iceberg waterline lengths (passed from Observation(s) class instance),
 •	The icebergs’ initial statuses as grounded or not (passed from Observation(s) class instance as True/False),
 •	The iceberg’s id numbers (passed from Observation(s) class instance) for tracking purposes,
-•	The anticipated time of the next RCM image acquisition (t1), and
+•	The anticipated time of the next RCM image acquisition (t1),
-•	Whether sea is present (si_toggle=True or False).
+•	Whether sea is present (si_toggle=True or False), and
+•	If using the rcm_iceberg_drift_deterioration_optimized_forecaster function, then the lists of optimized air and water form drag coefficients (Ca_list and Cw_list, respectively) and the initial iceberg drift zonal and meridional velocity components (iceberg_u0_list and iceberg_v0_list, respectively) are also passed as inputs to the function.

 The iceberg waterline lengths are assumed to be in meters.
 The date/time of the RCM image acquisition (rcm_datetime0) and the anticipated date/time of the next RCM image acquisition (next_rcm_time) should be strings in numpy datetime64 format and Universal Time Coordinated (UTC), e.g., for example: ‘2024-11-01T09:42:53.33’.

 1. The first lines of the function define some constants, including densities for air, seawater, and ice, ice albedo, latent heat of fusion for ice, the earth gravitational acceleration and angular velocity, drag coefficients for air, water, and wave drift forcing on an iceberg, added mass fraction of an iceberg, and radius of the Earth.
 The paths to the bathymetric data (bathy_data_path) and the metocean forecast data files (rootpath_to_metdata) are defined.
 The iceberg initial latitudes/longitudes, time, waterline lengths, id numbers, grounded statuses, and forecast time are pulled from the Observation(s) class instance (obs) and put into list format if they are not already.
+The optimized air and water form drag coefficients and initial iceberg drift velocity components (if using the rcm_iceberg_drift_deterioration_optimized_forecaster function) are also put into list format if they are not already.
 The deg_radius variable sets the number of latitude-longitude grid points on the forecast ocean variables grid for temporarily trimming down the grid to within that number of grid points from the iceberg to save time on grid interpolation.

-2. Four nested functions are defined within the rcm_iceberg_drift_deterioration_forecaster function:
+2. Four nested functions are defined within the rcm_iceberg_drift_deterioration_forecaster and rcm_iceberg_drift_deterioration_optimized_forecaster functions:

 •	The first function calculates the latitude/longitude coordinate at a given distance and course from an initial latitude/longitude coordinate,
 •	The second function calculates the easterly and northerly iceberg acceleration vector components from the sum of the forcings acting on the iceberg,